-Although hair loss is popularly considered a male problem, women can suffer from hair loss as well.
-Women are almost just as likely to lose some of their hair or experience hair thinning as men.
-It’s more likely to happen to women in their 50s and 60s.
+Although hair loss is generally considered a male problem, it can affect women as well.
+Women are almost just as likely to experience hair thinning or loss as men.
+In fact, it’s thought that at least 50% of women will experience hair loss at some point in their lifetime.
+Unlike male pattern hair loss, women are more likely to experience hair loss a bit later in life, often in their 50s and 60s.

-If you are suffering from abnormal hair loss, you may notice your hair starting to thin out at a faster rate than usual.
+If you suffer from abnormal hair loss, you may notice your hair starting to thin out faster than usual.
 Some women find clumps of hair on their pillows, and some find they are shedding more than usual into their brushes and combs.

-The most common culprit of hair thinning in both men and women is genetics.
-The term for hereditary hair loss in women is androgenetic alopecia, and you are more likely to have it if your mother, grandmothers, or aunts have thinning hair.
+Genetics is another common culprit of hair thinning.
+Inherited androgenic alopecia (also known as androgenetic alopecia) is more commonly known as male pattern baldness.
+You are more likely to have the condition if your mother, grandmother, or aunts have thinning hair.
 Around 30 million American women have androgenetic alopecia.

-Androgenetic alopecia usually starts to manifest between the ages of 50-70.
-Normally when thick strands of hair fall out, they are replaced by a strand of hair of the same thickness.
+Androgenetic alopecia usually starts to appear between the ages of 50-70.
+Normally when thick strands of hair fall out, they are replaced by a strand with a hair shaft of the same thickness.
 With androgenetic alopecia, however, a thinner hair grows in its place.
-After a few years, the follicle simply stops growing new hairs.
-One of the ways your doctor can diagnose androgenetic alopecia is if the scalp has both thick and thin hair follicles.
+After a few years, the follicle stops growing new hairs, leading to hair thinning and baldness.
+Therefore, a dermatologist may be able to diagnose androgenetic alopecia early if the scalp has both thick and thin hair follicles.